Advanced programming languages

 Scala

 Scala is a rugged, expressive, strictly superior replacement for Java.
-Scala is the programming language I would use for a task like writing a web server or an IRC client.
-In contrast to OCaml, which was a functional language with an object-oriented system grafted to it, Scala feels more like an true hybrid of object-oriented and functional programming.
-(That is, object-oriented programmers should be able to start using Scala immediately, picking up the functional parts only as they choose to.)
+Scala is the programming language I use for tasks like writing web servers or IRC clients.
+In contrast to OCaml, which was a functional language with an object-oriented system grafted to it, Scala feels more like a true hybrid.
+That is, object-oriented programmers should be able to start using Scala immediately, picking up the functional parts only as they choose to.

-I'd learned about Scala at POPL 2006 when Martin Odersky gave an invited talk on it.
-I think that at the time I saw functional programming as strictly superior to object-oriented programming, so I didn't see a need for a language that fused functional and object-oriented programming.
+I learned of Scala from Martin Odersky's invited talk at POPL 2006.
+At the time, I saw functional programming as strictly superior to object-oriented programming, so I didn't see a need for a language that fused functional and object-oriented programming.
 (That was probably because all I wrote back then were compilers, interpreters and static analyzers.)

 The need for Scala didn't become apparent to me until I wrote a concurrent HTTPD from scratch to support long-polled AJAX for yaplet.
-In order to get good multicore support, I wrote the first version in Java.
-As a language, I don't think Java is all that bad, and I enjoy object-oriented programming.
-As a functional programmer, however, the lack of (or needlessly verbose) support of functional programming features (like higher-order functions) began restricting me.
+In order to get multicore support, I wrote the first version in Java.
+I don't think Java is all that bad, and I can enjoy well-done object-oriented programming.
+As a functional programmer, however, the lack of terse support for functional programming features (like higher-order functions) grates on me.
 So, I gave Scala a chance.

 Favorite features